 - The emotional bond between child and parent

-- The wishes of both parents
+- The wishes of each co-parent

 - The willingness of each parent to support the child's relationship with the other parent

-Who's more likely to be awarded custody of a child, mothers or fathers?
+Who's more likely to be awarded custody of a child: mothers or fathers?

 Is custody always awarded to just one parent?

-I am a gay or lesbian parent seeking child visitation rights, are there any special considerations I need to take into account?
+I am a gay or lesbian parent seeking child visitation rights: Are there any special considerations I need to take into account?